Nicolas-Reyland/aps/README.md

  = Z + Y + X		|	(A + B) + C = A + (B + C)
 ```

-## Bit more tricky case
+## A bit trickier case
 Now that we've proven that **A + B + C = C + B + A** (wow 😲), let's prove that **(X + Y)^2 = (X^2) + (2\*X\*Y) + (Y^2)** !
 (I bet you didn't know that was a thing in maths, ey ? 😏)

 Note that in these expressions, we have to use parentheses, because no order has been established between the `+`and `*`operations (none will be established in this example).
 To prove this, we'll need our custom rules defining our `+` and `*` operations, which are in the `examples/numbers.apsl`.

 We can start a repl with `cargo run examples/numbers.apsl`, and make sure we have all the rule we need :

-If you dont't want to start a new shell, you can do the following :
+If you don't want to start a new shell, you can do the following :
 ```
 Algebraic Proof System Language 〉ctx clear
  Cleared context